 The lawsuit also alleged that the insurance companies failed to pay benefits included within their policies, such as alternative living expenses and additional monies to pay a general contractor called “overhead and profit,” which allows a homeowner to pay for the expense of a general contractor.

 For example, Foremost Insurance told Parks his house was not structurally damaged and it could be fixed.
 Like the other two plaintiffs, Parks then hired an independent engineer to examine his home.
 The engineer concluded the house should be torn down, not fixed.

 Without the money he needed from insurance, Parks had to take out a second mortgage on his home to fix it.
 In the Louthan’s case, it means they are still renting a home to live in while also paying a mortgage on their home—a home they cannot insure because Farmers canceled them and the home is not repaired enough to be insured by another company.
 The Sharpes couldn’t afford to move.
 They continue to live in their home as it crumbles down around them.

 Following about six days of a trial in front of District Judge Ray Dean Linder in Woodward County District Court, the judge has now ruled in the favor of the three families against their insurance companies.
 The three families were awarded a little over $5 million each.
 The insurance companies may appeal.

 Trouble with your insurance company?

-If you believe your insurance company is not treating you fairly, you should consult with an attorney experienced in pursuing “bad faith” lawsuits against insurance companies.
+If you believe your insurance company is not treating you fairly, you should consult with an attorney about a potential “bad faith” lawsuit against your insurance company.
 The insurance company has an army of lawyers looking after its interests.
 It only makes sense that you have a lawyer looking after your interests.

 Contact the lawyers at Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
 You can reach us by calling toll-free at 1-877-446-9001, or by filling out a free consultation form.